jdeath/FriendshipFrame/README.md

 WS2812 LEDs - A couple bucks each.
 I am using an 8 LED ring for each.
 Touch Switch - Tin Foil and Resister

-For the code in the repository:
+For the code in the repository (can easily be changed if desired):
-Resister is between PIN 4 and Pin 5 (DO and D5 on board) WS2812 is on Pin 2 (D4 on board) Of course, to Ground and 5V too.
+Resister is between PIN 4 and Pin 5 (DO and D5 on board) WS2812 is on Pin 2 (D4 on board)
+Of course, to Ground and 5V too.

 ```
 ![alt text](https://github.com/jdeath/TasmotaFriendshipLamp/raw/main/BluePrint.png)